-- Return to and modernize family dairy operation - · Management position on modern dairy - Industry jobs with Al firms, milk procurement organizations, and local cooperatives - Beginning producers starting their own operations
+- Returning to and modernizing family dairy operation - Management positions on modern dairy - Industry jobs with Al firms, milk procurement organizations and local cooperatives - Beginning producers starting their own operations

 The Dairy Center's facilities include the "dueling parlor" (half-parallel/half herringbone) complete with the industry's latest technological advances, and a 3-row, 144-stall barn equipped with both slatted floors and an alley scraper for manure collection.
 The spacious special-needs facility is a focal point of many education activities that occur at the Center.
 The calf center is a premier facility designed to maximize animal and employee performance.
 The learning environment for the Dairy Science program is unparalleled.